stephenmirving/smthr/README.md

 functionality of the built-in Sass modules, and mixins that allow for intuitive and fast style development, this library focuses heavily on aiding in the creation of CSS animations and clip-path shapes.
-Smoother allows you to create a wide range of effects with a single @include reference, without having to deal with messy clip-path coordinates or complicated animation keyframe creation.
+Smoother allows you to create a wide range of effects without having to deal with messy clip-path coordinates, complicated animation keyframe creation, or other verbose code blocks, simply by loading the `smth` module with a single `@use` reference.

-## smthr is in active development
+## Smoother is in active development

-**This is *smthr* version 0.2.4 - Last update: 02/22/24*
+*This is **smthr** version 0.2.4 - Last update: 02/23/24*

 **_smthr_ currently contains:**